 |Theertham (Holy water)||Gupta Ganga, Yama Theertham, Anandha Theertham, Deva Theertham, Lakshmi Theertham, Naga Theertham and Chakra Theertham|

 Saint Thirunavukarasar (Appar)-1,

 - This is one of the 276 Devara Paadal Petra Shiva Sthalams and 70th Shiva Sthalam on the Southern bank of the river Cauvery in Chozha Nadu (Thenkarai).

 - Lord Shiva in this temple is a Swayambumurthi (self-manifested).

-- This is one of the 44 Paadal petra sthalams where the “Moovar” (the three saints - Saint Thirugnanasambanthar, Saint Thirunavukarasar (Appar) and Saint Sundaramurthy (Sundarar) had rendered their Pathigams.
+- This is one of a few Paadal petra sthalams where the “Nalvar” (the four saints - Saint Thirugnanasambanthar, Saint Thirunavukarasar (Appar), Saint Sundaramurthy (Sundarar) and Saint Manickavasagar had rendered their Pathigams.

-- This east facing temple has three corridors and its main tower (Rajagopuram) has 5-tiers.
-There are 6 other towers (Gopurams) in this temple.
+- This east facing temple has 3 corridors and its main tower (Rajagopuram) has 5-tiers.

 History of the Temple

-The historical names of this place are Shenbaka vanam and Girikannikai vanam.
+The historical names of this place are Vanchiyapathi, Santhanavanam, Thiruvaraiyur, Bhukailasam and Gandhaaranyam.

 This temple is under the administrative control of the Hindu Religious and Charitable Endowments Department of Government of Tamil Nadu (HR&CE).